 As we have pointed out previously, real income tax reform would rein in expensive business tax credits that have little effectiveness, eliminate federal deductibility, increase recognition of the costs of raising a family, and raise the Iowa standard deduction — which would both simplify taxes for thousands of Iowans, and target tax cuts at lower and middle-income taxpayers.
 The tax bill does none of these things for the next four years.

 Earlier versions of the House bill would have increased the standard deduction and eliminated federal deductibility, but those provisions were jettisoned in favor of $40 million in corporate tax cuts and more tax preferences for high-income business owners.
-The bill does little to reform business tax credits; in fact, the only credits that are eliminated are those for customer energy production and conservation — solar and geothermal.
+The bill does little to reform business tax credits, which have doubled in five years.
 It adds a new and expensive loophole — a deduction for pass-through income from certain businesses.

 For the next four tax years the bulk of the tax savings go to the most well off.
 In 2021, almost half of the tax cuts will go to the richest 2.5 percent of Iowa taxpayers, those making $250,000 or more.
 Their taxes are reduced by 18 percent, over twice the cut for those in the middle.
 For those making over a million dollars, the tax cut will average $24,636.